kompact-io/subbit-xyz/docs/glossary.md

 ### iou body

-The data object derived from an iou and a subbit id that forms the body that is signed, and verified against.
+The data object derived from an iou and a subbit tag that forms the body that is signed, and verified against.

+### iou key

+The ED25519 key used in the signing and verification of [ious](#iou).
+Unless the context suggests otherwise, it usually refers to the verification key part.

 ### open